 A 2+1 highway is a three-lane highway with a centre passing lane that changes direction approximately every two to five kilometres.

-Temiskaming-area Mark Wilson of the local chamber of commerce’s Going the Extra Mile for Safety Committee has been championing the Swedish-designed roadway model, which has an extensive track record of reducing highway fatalities.
+Temiskaming-area advocate Mark Wilson with the local chamber of commerce’s Going the Extra Mile for Safety Committee has been championing the Swedish-designed roadway model, which has an extensive track record of reducing highway fatalities.
 It’s since been adopted by other European countries.

 This will be the first highway pilot of its kind in North America, the government said.